Between Paris and Brussels

 Fondation

-In a mirror image of his exhibition in Paris, Louis-Cyprien Rials presents his Fondation exhibition at Galerie Eric Mouchet Brussels with four films shot in Iraq plus an original work that is the fruit of his extensive documentary research.
+In a mirror image of his exhibition in Paris, Louis-Cyprien Rials presents his Fondation exhibition at Galerie Eric Mouchet Brussels with a new film shot in Iraq plus an original work that is the fruit of his extensive documentary research.
 Each of the works shown in Fondation is in its own way an extension of the message conveyed by the artist in the Paris exhibition.

 It all began with the work that lent its title to the exhibition: Fondation.
 Two slide carousels flick through 160 restored slides shot by the US army during the war in Iraq between 2003 and 2011.
 They offer a behind the scenes look at the military operation by exploring the sometimes-absurd everyday life of the military while affording spectators views of the country’s great tourism sites and iconic monuments.
 This catalogue and display endeavour points to what lies at the foundation of the artist’s perspective, which is to render back unto Iraq its foundational role as a country that was instrumental in building our world, twice over, in fact, as the artist sees it.